 Nearly every agent we spoke to said their commission rate was up for negotiation.
 However, getting your agent to give you a commission discount isn’t as easy as asking for it — you have to convince them it’s in both your best interests.
 Here are some proven ways to negotiate lower realtor fees.

 Negotiating can be awkward and uncomfortable.
-If you’d rather avoid it, you can find an agent through Clever Real Estate.
-They’ve already pre-negotiated a 1.5% listing fee with experienced agents in Nebraska, so you don’t have to.
+If you’d rather avoid it, you can find an agent through our agent-matching service.
+We’ve already pre-negotiated a low listing fee with experienced agents in Nebraska, so you don’t have to.
 Find a Nebraska agent for less.

 Work with a discount real estate broker